paulwib/gulp-hogan-compile/README.md

 This will compile the templates into a JavaScript AMD module using `hogan.compile`.

-It will `require('hogan')` so that module needs to be available, for example by installing it with [bower][].
+It will `require('hogan')` so that module needs to be available.
 You can change the name/path of the hogan module at compile time  with `options.hoganModule`.

 Alternatively you can pass an object to have it populated with executable templates, which is useful if you need templates as part of a build step, for example: